harrim7/life-task-app/README.md

-# LifeTask AI - AI-Powered Task Management
+# cavar - AI-Powered Task Management

-LifeTask AI is a modern task management application that leverages AI to help users break down large tasks into manageable subtasks, prioritize their to-do list, and receive intelligent suggestions for completing tasks effectively.
+cavar (www.cavar.ai) is a modern task management application that leverages AI to help users break down large tasks into manageable subtasks, prioritize their to-do list, and receive intelligent suggestions for completing tasks effectively.

 ## Features